heimrichhannot/contao-isotope_plus/README.md

 ## Features

+### jQuery instead of mootools
+- isotope mootools scripts has been removed from templates and replaced by jQuery if possible

 ### Set and stock

 - if these attributes have values, adding products to the cart or checking out is constrained by the stock left (depending on "set" if set)